Cosmian/kms/README.md

 - conf file (env variable `COSMIAN_KMS_CONF` set by default to `/etc/cosmian_kms/server.toml`)
 - default (set on struct)

-Otherwise the parameters are set following this order:
+Otherwise, the parameters are set following this order:

-- args in command line
+- args in the command line
 - env var
 - default (set on struct)